 Setting a PIN in the My Profile area:

-Document Control Preferences in an OU named, Microbiology:
+Document Control Preferences in an OU named, Vaccine Centre:

-When making a change to any of these preferences it is important to remember to click Save.
+When making a change to any of these preferences it is important to remember to scroll down and click Save.

 These are OU specific options so if a user chooses to enable them for their OU, other OUs will not be affected.